alexander-bauer/DCPUnix/README.md

 In the original_v6 directory you will find the original, unmodified Version 6 Unix source code.

+The original source code was obtained from http://minnie.tuhs.org/cgi-bin/utree.pl

 As far as I can tell, to compile Version 6 Unix on the PDP-11, one would navigate to "/usr/source" and execute "sh run"